city41/mameNeoGeoDevPlugin/README.md

 A MAME Lua Plugin that provides information about the Neo Geo.
 Meant to be used for ROM hacking, game development, and those curious about the system's internals.

+**WARNING:** this will not work on Windows (yet) and may not work on MacOS either.
+There are Linux specific things in the plugin that need to be worked out.
+See [this issue](https://github.com/city41/mameNeoGeoDevPlugin/issues/2).

 ## Installation

 Grab the latest [release](https://github.com/city41/mameNeoGeoDevPlugin/releases) and unzip it somewhere.
 Then take the contents of the `src` directory and copy into your MAME plugin folder renamed to `ngdev`.
 Where this exists varies by MAME installation and OS.
 You can figure out where it is (and change it if needed) by launching MAME without running a game, then going to `Configure Options > Configure Directories > Plugins`